-Our graduate programs in French, German and Spanish immerse students in a stimulating environment that combines the advantages of a large, multilingual department in a comprehensive state university with the relative autonomy of three distinct language sections.
+Graduate students thrive in our dynamic programs in French, German and Spanish that combine the advantages of a large, multilingual department in a comprehensive research university with three distinct language sections.

-While pursuing their degree in their chosen target language, all of our graduate students work together to share their knowledge and coursework, participate in department-wide events and exchange common interests and interact with faculty in multiple languages.
-We strengthen their learning through foundation courses in literary criticism and methods of teaching foreign languages.
+All of our graduate students work together to share their knowledge and coursework, participate in department-wide events, exchange common interests, and interact with faculty in multiple languages.
+We strengthen their learning through innovative courses in cultural and literary studies and linguistics.

-Deadline: Feb.
-1. Our graduate teaching assistantship includes tuition remission during the academic year and six credits during the summer.
+Our graduate teaching assistantship includes tuition remission of up to 12 credit hours during the Fall and Spring semesters, and six credit hours during the summer.
 In addition, teaching assistants receive a departmental stipend that covers the cost of living in Lincoln.
-Students are also eligible for departmental fellowships to supplement their assistantship; can be used to cover student fees.
+Students are also eligible for departmental merit fellowships to supplement their assistantship, which can be used to cover student fees.
 Summer teaching is available to students in Spanish.